Lobel’s Meth 1609

 - Roughly halve the amount of spice to model a batch the same size as the previous recipe.

-- Add English oak to the primary or secondary fermentation to mimic fermentation or aging in wood.
+- Add English (or French) oak to the primary or secondary fermentation to mimic fermentation or aging in wood.

-I made a 1 gallon test batch from the redaction above, reducing the clove by about ¼, and boiling the wort to remain true to the recipe (not using nutrients or other additives as I believe this gives a better initial assessment of the results to be expected from the recipe).
-The initial gravity was 1.11, and was about 1.035 in racking, indicating about 10% alcohol.
-I used Nottingham Ale Yeast, which has a stated alcohol tolerance of 14%.
-AT this writing the mead has not been bottled.
 The spices come across in both the nose and the taste, with some unexpected, almost medicinal interactions between the flavors.
 The pepper can be picked out specifically, as can the cinnamon and cloves.
 The grains are not obvious, but provide some background aromatics.
 Ginger is not very present.
-The nose retains honey, and as would be expected with the high residual sugar, it has a solid mouth feel, and is very sweet.
-The cloves could probably go to the called-for amount without problem.
+The nose retains honey, and as would be expected with the high residual sugar, it has a solid mouth feel, and is relatively sweet.

 OTHER VERSIONS OF THIS RECIPE